-- Place the oats, flour, baking powder, salt, milk, vanilla extract and agave syrup in a blender, and pulse until fully incorporated.
-Transfer the batter to a jug and allow to rest for 5-10 minutes (while the pans are heating).
+Place the milk, oats, flour, baking powder, salt, vanilla extract and syrup in a blender, and blend smooth.
+Transfer the batter to a jug and allow to rest for a few minutes (this can happen while the pans are heating).

-- If possible, use two non stick frying pans (skillets) to cut down the cooking time.
-Brush the bottom of the pans with a little olive oil and heat on a medium heat.
-Pour a ¼ cup of batter into the pan.
-Drop 5-7 blueberries into the batter.
-Once the pancakes starts to firm up carefully flip them over using a thin spatula.
-Cook for a further 2-3 minutes until the underneath is lightly browned.
+If possible, use two non stick frying pans (skillets) to halve the cooking time.
+Brush the bottom of the pans with oil (I use a silicone pastry brush) and heat on a medium heat.
+Flick water onto the pan and if it sizzles, the pan is ready.
+Pour ¼ cup of batter into the pan.
+Sprinkle blueberries into the batter.
+Once the pancake starts to firm up at the edges, carefully flip it over using a thin spatula.
+Cook for a further minute or so, until the underneath is lightly browned.

 Sprinkle with your favourite toppings, a drizzle of syrup and serve.